Hobart Synagogue

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.

-Thank you, tours can be booked through our website.
+Thank you, tours can be arranged through our website.

 Written 3 July 2018